T

 +

-The currency used in Reykjavik is the Icelandic Króna (ISK).
-While credit and debit cards are widely accepted everywhere, including small shops and restaurants, it's advisable to have a small amount of cash for very small purchases or in case of rare card machine issues.
+The currency in Reykjavik is the Icelandic Króna (ISK).
+While credit and debit cards are widely accepted throughout the city, it's advisable to have some cash on hand for smaller purchases or in more remote areas.
+ATMs are readily available for withdrawing local currency.

 Is Reykjavik safe at night?